dewil-official/dewils-desktop-scripts/README.md

 npm run build
 ```

-Further configure your build as per [these instructions](https://www.electronforge.io/configuration).
+Builds will be available in the `out` folder.
+Configure your build further via [these instructions](https://www.electronforge.io/configuration).

 ---